Gross lattices of supersingular elliptic curves: Background

-and the \textbf{determinant} of $\Lambda$, denoted by $\det(\Lambda)$, can be given by the quantity $\det(G_\Lambda)$ (which is independent of the choice of basis).
+and the \textbf{determinant} of $\Lambda$, denoted by $\det(\Lambda)$, can be given by the quantity $\det(G_{\{b_1, \hdots, b_n\}})$ (which is independent of the choice of basis).

 \begin{definition} Let $\Lambda$ be a lattice of rank $n$ in $B_p$.
-For $1 \leq i \leq n$, we define the \textbf{$i$th successive minimum} of $\Lambda$ to be the smallest value $D_i$ such that the rank of the $\mathbb{Z}$-submodule of $\Lambda$ generated by $\{x \in \Lambda : \norm{x}^2 \leq D_i\}$ is greater than or equal to $i$. \end{definition} We note that the above definition does not agree with the standard definition of successive minima from lattice theory, as we use the quantity $\norm{x}^2$ rather than $\norm{x}$ to define them, following \cite{Goren-Love} and earlier work in this field.
+For $1 \leq i \leq n$, we define the \textbf{$i$th successive minimum} of $\Lambda$ to be the smallest value $D_i$ such that the rank of the $\mathbb{Z}$-submodule of $\Lambda$ generated by $\{x \in \Lambda : \norm{x}^2 \leq D_i\}$ is greater than or equal to $i$. \end{definition} We note that the above definition does not agree with the standard definition of successive minima from lattice theory, as we use the quantity $\norm{x}^2$ rather than $\norm{x}$ to define them, following \cite{Chevyrev-Galbraith} and \cite{Goren-Love}.

 \begin{definition} Let $\Lambda$ be a lattice of rank $n$ and $D_1 \leq \cdots \leq D_n$ its successive minima.
-An ordered list of elements $x_1, \ldots, x_n \in \Lambda$ \textbf{attains the successive minima of $\Lambda$} if $\norm{x_i}^2 = D_i$ for each $i$.
+An ordered list of elements $\{x_1, \ldots, x_n\} \in \Lambda$ \textbf{attains the successive minima of $\Lambda$} if $\norm{x_i}^2 = D_i$ for each $i$.
 A lattice $\Lambda$ of rank at most $3$ always has a basis that attains its successive minima \cite[Corollary 2.6.10]{martinet13}, and we call such an ordered basis a \textbf{successive minimal basis} of $\Lambda$. \end{definition}

+We note that by \cite[Corollary 6.2.3]{martinet13} in fact any list of $3$ elements attaining the successive minima of a lattice of rank $3$ is a basis for this lattice, and this result is also true for any order in $B_p$ if $p$ is odd by \cite[Lemma 3.5]{Goren-Love}.

-For a lattice $\Lambda$ of rank $3$ in $B_p$, we may compute a successive minimal basis by computing an Eisenstein-reduced basis for $\Lambda$ (called a reduced fundamental parallelopiped for $\Lambda$ in \cite[pp.\ 162-163]{Dickson}).
+Now, for a lattice $\Lambda$ of rank $3$ in $B_p$, which will be the main case of interest in this article, we may compute a successive minimal basis by computing an Eisenstein-reduced basis for $\Lambda$ (which gives us a reduced fundamental parallelopiped for $\Lambda$ as in \cite[pp.\ 162-163]{Dickson}).
 By the construction of the Eisenstein-reduced basis given in \emph{ibid.}, such a basis is automatically Minkowski-reduced \cite{Minkowski}, and since we are in dimension smaller than $4$, a Minkowski-reduced basis attains the successive minima of $\Lambda$ \cite{vanderWaerden}.

 Using the notation above, standard lattice bounds show that if $\Lambda$ is a lattice of rank $n$, there is a minimal constant $\gamma_n$ (called the $n$-th Hermite constant) such that